tzviaEdelstein1/Reporting-tasks-project/README.md

          requierd data:
          * User
      If there is in the db user object whith the same user_id and the new user object is valid - we will update the user in the db to this user, Else - we will return matching error.
+    * Put - EditPassword
+         requierd data:
+         * User
+     If there is in the db user object whith the same user_id and the new user object is valid - we will update the user in the db to this user, Else - we will return matching error.
+    * Put - CheckUserIp
+         requierd data:
+         * Ip
+     If there is in the db user object whith the same user_ip - we will return the user, Else - we will return matching error.
     * Delete - remove user
          requierd data:
         * UserId